GewelsJI/VPS/docs/DATA_DESCRIPTION.md

     <img src="../assets/bbox-min.gif"/> <br />
 </p>

 We present the bounding box annotation for each polyp-existing frame.
-In `./data/DATASET/bbox_annotation.json` file, we follow the same format as COCO dataset.
-Here are an example of COCO-style annotation:
+In `./data/DATASET/bbox_annotation.json` file, we follow the same format as the COCO dataset.
+Here is an example of COCO-style annotation:

     {
         'info': {